OneUp Components V2 Review

 OneUp also includes shims with each post so that you can adjust the length of its travel in 10mm increments.
 You can't make a shorter travel post longer, but you can reduce the travel of the 180mm post to 170mm or 160mm for the perfect fit on your bike.
 To do this, it's easiest to watch OneUp's instructional video online.
 Basically, you loosen the collar at the bottom of the stanchion and slide it up, slide the plastic bushing up and out of the way, and insert the small metal shims into the three slots around the stanchion.
 Each layer of shims shortens the travel by 10mm.
 Once the shims are in place, slide the bushing and collar back down and retighten the collar.

 The OneUp V2 is one of the least expensive droppers on the market.
 The shorter travel lengths, 120 and 150mm, are less expensive, but the longer travel options only cost ten dollars more.
-Even after you purchase a remote lever to go with it, it is still the least expensive model in our test selection.
-Considering its excellent all-around performance, respectable weight, and impressively low stack height and extended lengths, we feel this affordable dropper is worthy of our Best Buy Award.
+Even after you purchase a remote lever to go with it, it is still one of the least expensive models in our test selection.
+Considering its excellent all-around performance, respectable weight, and impressively low stack height and extended lengths, we feel this affordable dropper is an exceptional value.

 The V2 is among the best dropper seatposts in this test, giving its more expensive competition a run for their money.
 Our testers were very impressed with this post's smooth, consistent, and reliable performance.
 It's relatively lightweight with a short stack height and adjustable travel so you can squeeze every last bit of drop length onto your bike.
 The remote also has good ergonomics, a short throw, and a light lever feel, making saddle height changes even easier.
-It may be our Best Buy winner, but this affordable post is worthy of a place on any bike regardless of your budget.
+This affordable post is worthy of a place on any bike regardless of your budget.